mcallan83/dotfiles/readme.md

 # Mike Callan's Dotfiles

 My dotfile setup for ZSH, Vim, Tmux, Sublime, Atom, and more.
-Optimized for OSX and Ubuntu.
+Optimized for OSX.

 Always a work in progress.